-- b.
-Approve the writing off, disposal of obsolete or redundant assets. - 2.3.2 The Municipal Manager is responsible for the management of assets of the municipality, including the safeguarding and the maintenance of those assets.
-As principal custodian either he or his delegated official in terms of section 79(4) must ensure: - a.
-Compliance with and implementation of the approved asset management policy as per S63 of the Municipal Finance Management Act (MFMA) - The municipality has and maintains a management, accounting and information system that accounts for the assets of the municipality; - The municipality's assets are valued and accounted for in accordance with GRAP - The municipality has and maintains a system of internal control of assets, including an asset register; and - e.
+- a.
+Approve the temporary and/or permanent transfer of all moveable assets exceeding approved limits, as stipulated in the "Powers of Delegation" of the municipality. - b.
+Approve the writing off, disposal of obsolete or redundant assets. - 2.3.2 The Municipal Manager is responsible for the management of assets of the municipality, including the safeguarding and the maintenance of

+- a.
+Compliance with and implementation of the approved asset management policy as per S63 of the Municipal Finance Management Act (MFMA) - The municipality has and maintains a management, accounting and information system that accounts for the assets of the municipality; - c.
+The municipality's assets are valued and accounted for in accordance with GRAP - The municipality has and maintains a system of internal control of assets, including an asset register; and - e.
 Report in writing, where applicable all asset losses to Council; - f.
 Verify Council assets on an annual basis; - g.
 Approve temporary and/or permanent transfers of a movable asset between departments as determined in the "Powers of Delegation" of the municipality. - 2.3.3 The Chief Financial Officer is responsible to the Municipal Manager, as per delegated authority in terms of section 79(1)(b)(ii) to ensure that the financial investment in the municipalities' assets is safeguarded and maintained.
 The chief financial officer must ensure that: - a.
 Appropriate systems of financial management and internal control are established and carried out diligently; - b.
-The financial and other resources of the municipality are utilized effectively, efficiently, economically and transparently; - Any unauthorized, irregular or fruitless and wasteful expenditure, and losses resulting from criminal or negligent conduct are prevented;

-- d.
-The systems, processes and registers required to substantiate the financial values of the municipality's assets are maintained at standards sufficient to satisfy the requirements of the Auditor-General. - e.
+The financial and other resources of the municipality are utilized effectively, efficiently, economically and transparently; - Any unauthorized, irregular or fruitless and wasteful expenditure, and losses resulting from criminal or negligent conduct are prevented; - d.
+The systems, processes and registers required to substantiate the financial values of the municipality's assets are maintained at standards sufficient to satisfy the requirements of the Auditor-General.

+- e.
 Financial processes are established and maintained to ensure that the municipality's financial resources are optimally utilized through an appropriate asset plan, budgeting, purchasing, maintenance and disposal decisions. - f.
 The senior managers and asset champions are appropriately advised on their powers and duties pertaining to the financial administration of assets. - g.
 The chief financial officer may delegate or otherwise assign responsibility for performing these functions but they will remain accountable for ensuring these activities are performed. - i.
 The policy and supporting procedures or guidelines are established, maintained and effectively communicated. - j.
 Approve the temporary or permanent transfers of movable assets between departments as determined in the "Powers of Delegation" of the municipality. - k.
 Ensure that municipal assets are accounted for according to GRAP. - I. Ensure that the acquisition of all assets is in accordance with supply chain requirements. - m.
 Ensure the general ledger is reconciled with the fixed asset register and review such reconciliation. - n.
 Provide the Auditor General or his personnel with the records pertaining to the fixed assets upon request.